asier13/Python-Trading-Bot/README.md

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/080371ad-084d-4ed6-a964-80b5f20c99b3)

 In this case, the bot triggered the first TP because the position's PNL is higher than 0.75%, which is the first percentage TP, eventhough the RSI value is 53 and our first RSI TP was 55.
 So we got higher PNL than the parameter we had.
-After that, we are still holding 30% of the position, because with the first TP parameters we sell 70% of the position, the other 30% will be triggered or holded and added to a new position later on.
-In that case the second TP was triggered, getting 2.4% on that 30% remaining plus the 0.8% got in the first TP:
+After that, we are still holding 20% of the position, because with the first TP parameters we sell 80% of the position, the other 20% will be triggered or holded and added to a new position later on.
+In that case the second TP was triggered, getting 2.4% on that 20% remaining plus the 0.8% got in the first TP:

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/124a2940-6ee1-4a0e-a378-2dc8dcc99a51)

+When the first TP is hit, we set the boolean value of tp_1_hit to True and reset the values of the buys so if the RSI goes below the parameters set by the user the bot will trade again as if none of the buys were triggered.
+This was done to improve W/R and ROI of the strategy after a lot of testing.
+The reason for this is because we had our first win when we hit the first TP and have a chance of accumulate again if price retests those RSI levels.
 Lets take a look at another example, where the bot goes full position and sell the whole position:

 ![image](https://github.com/asier13/Python-Trading-Bot/assets/62717613/e04aa5cd-e19d-4142-a261-fb92fea3bb41)